Will Harrison (actor)

 Will Harrison (born 1996) is an American actor.

 A native of Ithaca, New York, Harrison grew up in Hadley, Massachusetts.
 He graduated from the Carnegie Mellon School of Drama in 2019.

 In February 2020, Harrison was cast in a lead role in the miniseries Daisy Jones & the Six.
 In May 2022, he was added to the cast of the miniseries Manhunt, portraying David Herold.
 He also had a role in A Complete Unknown, a biopic about Bob Dylan directed by James Mangold.
 Alongside his Daisy Jones & the Six cast, he would win the Guild of Music Supervisors Award for Best Song Written and/or Recorded for Television in 2024.

+On stage, Harrison appeared in the play Punch, his performance earning him a nomination for the Tony Award for Best Actor in a Play at the 79th Tony Awards.